Seowung/FearConditioningAI/README.md

 python train_regression.py --data_dir ./data --TRAIN IAPS_split_train --VAL IAPS_split_val --TEST IAPS_split_test --csv_train IAPS_split_train.csv --csv_val IAPS_split_val.csv --csv_test IAPS_split_test.csv --batch_size 10 --lr 1e-4 --model_to_run 6 --model_dir ./savedmodel --is_fine_tune True
 ```

-*Because of the confidentiality issue, the IAPS dataset will not be provided to the public.*
+*Because of the confidentiality issue, the IAPS dataset will not be provided to the public.
+However, the model weights trained with ckvideo and IAPS (used in the conditioning) is provided in /savedmodel directory*

 ### train_finetuning.py